openthread/ot-docs/site/en/guides/border-router/get-started.md

-# Get started with OTBR
+# Get Started with OTBR

 Run OTBR with a physical or simulated RCP using the following platforms.